turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 There are two flavours to this.
 One of them immediately loads into the global scene.
 The other loads into a custom scene, which is usefult to manage the contents separately.
 This function will return an Entity that represents the root transform of the scene - if the attached parameter was true, otherwise it will return INVALID_ENTITY and no root transform will be created.
 - Pick <br/>
 Allows to pick the closest object with a RAY (closest ray intersection hit to the ray origin).
 The user can provide a custom scene or layermask to filter the objects to be checked.
+- SceneIntersectSphere <br/>
+Performs sphere intersection with all objects and returns the first occured intersection immediately.
+The result contains the incident normal and penetration depth and the contact object entity ID.
+- SceneIntersectCapsule <br/>
+Performs capsule intersection with all objects and returns the first occured intersection immediately.
+The result contains the incident normal and penetration depth and the contact object entity ID.

 Below you will find the structures that make up the scene.
 These are intended to be simple strucutres that will be held in [ComponentManagers](#componentmanager).
 Keep these structures minimal in size to use cache efficiently when iterating a large amount of components.